mohsenr2040/Smart-backup/README.md

 * [Setup](#setup)

 ## General info
-this windows app backups all enterprise network servers.Connect to all servers in scheduling , backs up all specific databases .Then creates zip file and copies them to the destination.
+This windows app backups all enterprise network servers.Connect to all servers in scheduling , backs up all specific databases .Then creates zip file and copies them to the destination.The application has developed in 2012.

 ## Technologies
 Project is created with: